Date of Degree

 This quantitative research looked at 7,561 first-year students enrolling in 2006-2007 and 2007-2008 and, using logistic regression, attempted to explain whether or not students chose to enroll in a transition seminar.
 Data was gathered from institutional offices (Admissions, Registrar, and Student Financial Aid) and through an Entering Student Survey completed by 99% of each entering cohort.
 Of the 52 independent variables included in the model, 17 were significant in one or more steps (or blocks) of the model.

 This study found that students more advantaged in their individual or family college-going resources (e.g., higher ACT-Composite scores or a higher self-evaluation of their ability to appreciate fine arts, music, and literature) are less likely to enroll in the college transition seminar than students that could be described as more disadvantaged in terms of their college-going resources (i.e., an external locus of control, receiving a Pell Grant, and less access to various forms of capital).
 There is also evidence that students with past experiences where they may have learned the value of community or teamwork through in- and out-of-class experiences may see the first-year transition seminar as a way to begin creating these same types of connections or communities on the college campus.
 The dissertation concludes with a consideration of implications for future research, theory development, and institutional policy and practice.

 college choice theory, course selection theory, cultural capital, financial capital, human capital, social capital

 Includes bibliographical references (pages 224-237).

 Copyright 2011 Curt G. Graff

 Graff, Curt Gerard.
-"Course selection theory and college transition seminars: an adaptation of college choice models to explain first-year students' course enrollment behavior." doctoral dissertation, University of Iowa, 2011.
+"Course selection theory and college transition seminars: an adaptation of college choice models to explain first-year students' course enrollment behavior."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.